 About the Author

-Samanntha Clark is a current dietetic intern at Bastyr Intern in Kenmore, Washington.
+Samanntha Clark completed her dietetic internship at Bastyr Intern in Kenmore, Washington.
 She believes in the power a whole foods-based approach can have on our physical, emotional, mental and spiritual health.
 She is an advocate for evidence-based interventions and approaches each patient or client with a passion for creating individualized and achievable goals to sustain healthy lifestyle changes.